sveltia/sveltia-cms/README.md

 We are trying to make Sveltia CMS compatible with Netlify/Decap CMS where possible, so that more users can seamlessly switch to our modern alternative.
 It’s ready to be used as a drop-in replacement for Netlify/Decap CMS in some casual use case scenarios with a [single line of code update](#migration).

-However, some features are still missing or will not be added due to deprecation and other factors.
-Look at the compatibility info below to see if you can migrate now or soon.
+However, 100% feature parity is not planned, and some features are still missing or will not be added due to deprecation and other factors.
+Look at the compatibility info below to see if you can migrate now or in the near future.

 ### Features not to be implemented

 - **The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported** for performance reasons.
 We may implement a high-performance Git Gateway alternative in the future.
 We may also support the other platforms if/when their APIs improve to allow the CMS to fetch multiple files at once.
 - **The Netlify Identity widget will not be supported**, as it’s not useful without Git Gateway.
 We may be able to support it in the future if/when a Git Gateway alternative is created.
 - The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
 Use the client-side PKCE authorization instead.
-- `netlify-cms-proxy-server` and `decap-server` will not be supported, as we have made it possible to [work with a local repository](#working-with-a-local-git-repository) without a proxy server.
 - The deprecated Netlify Large Media service will not be supported.
 Consider other storage providers.
 - The deprecated Date widget will not be supported, as it has already been removed from Decap CMS 3.0.
 Use the DateTime widget instead.
 - Remark plugins will not be supported, as they are not compatible with our Lexical-based rich text editor.